 The final version will be prepared as an official document available in the three UNECE languages and transmitted to the parties concerned.
 The advance copy of the final version of the findings is uploaded on the Committee’s web site shortly after the findings have been communicated to the parties.
 Until the production of the document as an official United Nations document, editorial or minor substantive changes (that is changes which are not part of the editorial process and aim at correcting errors in the argumentation, but have no impact on the findings and conclusions) may take place.

-If, at the time of preparing its report to the MoP, an issue which prompted the Committee to adopt findings and take measures under paragraph 36 of the annex to decision I/7 remains unresolved, the Committee will reformulate its earlier findings and measures as findings and recommendations to the MoP, which will be included as an addendum to its report to the MoP.
+If, at the time of preparing its report to the MOP, an issue which prompted the Committee to adopt findings and take measures under paragraph 36 of the annex to decision I/7 remains unresolved, the Committee will reformulate its earlier findings and measures as findings and recommendations to the MOP, which will be included as an addendum to its report to the MOP.

-Consideration by the MoP
+Consideration by the MOP

-The MoP will make the final decision on specific measures aimed at bringing about full compliance with the Convention.
-The MoP may broadly address issues of non-compliance as long as the proposed measures are non-confrontational, non-judicial and consultative, and in accordance with international law.
-The MoP decisions are communicated directly to the parties and made public.
-In its decision, the MoP may mandate the Committee to monitor the implementation.
-The Committee will report on the monitoring of the follow-up measures to the MoP.
+The MOP will make the final decision on specific measures aimed at bringing about full compliance with the Convention.
+The MOP may broadly address issues of non-compliance as long as the proposed measures are non-confrontational, non-judicial and consultative, and in accordance with international law.
+The MOP decisions are communicated directly to the parties and made public.
+In its decision, the MOP may mandate the Committee to monitor the implementation.
+The Committee will report on the monitoring of the follow-up measures to the MOP.

 In several instances, the Committee further to a request from, and with the consent of the Party concerned, may undertake a mission to the territory of the Party concerned with the objective of providing advice and assisting the Party concerned on matters of compliance.
 The Committee considers that paragraph 25 of the annex to decision I/7 provides the mandate for such a mission.